GuiBarradas/evaluation-task_Nearsure/README.md

 6. Drag the project folder to the **htdocs** folder of XAMPP.
 Path: **C:\xampp\htdocs**
 7. Access the application through localhost.
 ---

+PS: On `secrets.php` you'll need to put the secret key of Stripe API.
+Here on [Stripe API Quickstart](https://stripe.com/docs/checkout/quickstart) guide you have some explanations and samples to test.